Regional Italian Pasta Making Tasting Notes

 - Fold the dough as if you are folding a piece of paper to go into an envelope.

-- Using a sharp knife cut the folded dough into pasta strands about a quarter of an inch thick.
+- Using a sharp knife cut the folded dough into pasta strands about half of an inch thick.

-- Unfurl the dough strands but gently fluffing together.
+- Unfurl the dough strands by gently fluffing together.

 - Heat a large saute or sauce pan over medium high heat.

 - Render off all the ground meats and season with a little salt and pepper.
 Remove the meat from the pan and strain off the rendered fat.

 - Saute the onions, carrot, celery, and garlic until soft and golden brown but not burnt.

 - Delgaze the pan with the red wine and add the meat back into the pot.

 - Add the canned tomato into the pot with the veggies and meat.
 Bring back to a light boil.